hypnorose/tcp_simulation/README.md

-project strictly focused on learning testing and getting hand-on experienced on C++ OOP and semantics
+project strictly focused on learning testing and getting hand-on experience on C++ OOP and semantics